What is Microtraining?

-Micro-training, also known as microlearning, is the delivery of training content in short (2-5 minute), focused sessions that target a specific learning objective.
+Microtraining, also known as microlearning, is the delivery of training content in brief (2-5 minute), focused sessions that target a specific learning objective.

-The below list summarizes a few of the key benefits of microtraining:
+The below list is a summary of a few of the key benefits of microtraining:

 Improved Employee Engagement - Short, easily accessible training classes allows for more frequent employee engagement on important topics.

 Improved Understanding - Brief and concise training materials that target specific topics are more likely to be understood than lengthy classes covering a variety of topics.

 Improved Retention - Research has shown that adults only listen with retention for about 20 minutes and we forget about 80% of what we learn within 30 days.
 The ability to provide more frequent training (such as weekly or daily topics) in short sessions makes it possible for employees to actively retain important information.